 The YGREC architecture is pretty simple and designed to use as few resources as possible, yet run the #Game of Life bit-parallel algorithm efficiently (though it's not the original goal or purpose, there was none in fact, it was just "loooook those cute relays must be fun to use!")

 The datapath is shown below : The 16 registers (including PC) are accessed as the SRCX operand while only 8 registers are read as the SRC operand (because such a large MUX uses a LOT of relays).
-The SRC operand can be shifted/rotated, or substituted with an immediate value from the opcode.
-Both operands are then processed in the ALU (either in ROP2 mode, where all combinations are possible, or in Add/Sub mode where comparison, carry and other things are possible).
+The narrower SRC operand can be shifted/rotated, or substituted with an immediate value from the opcode.
+Both operands are then processed in the ALU (either in ROP2 mode, where all combinations are possible, or in Add/Sub mode where comparison, carry and Min/Max are possible).
 The result is checked for being zeroed, and sent back to the register set.

-Such a presentation shows that the YGREC can be reduced to MUXes and DFF registers (which can also be made with MUXes).
+The YGREC can be reduced to MUXes and DFF registers (which can also be made with MUXes).
 This maps perfectly to dual-throw relays !

 Some characteristics (if you haven't read the other project) :